aditya2001/selenium-java-cucumber-jenkins/README.md

 3) Better Readability- Test are more focussed on business logic, making them easier to understand and review.

+### Why Page object ?
+In our framework for every class we have a private instance driver variable.
+If we make its value static then its value will point to specific driver object and if there is a scenario of running login test on multiple browsers will not be possible.
+Right now we can create a page object by passing dynamic driver objects and test run will on multiple browsers.

 ### Usage of map, list in the automation framework ?